As the desire for flexible scheduling and remote work becomes increasingly widespread, employers must adapt to remain competitive.

-- Encourage collaboration: Remote employees miss out on the spontaneous conversations and collaborations that occur simply from being in proximity of their coworkers.
-To ensure everyone gets real-time access into project insights and status changes, make collaboration software part of all employees regular routines.
+- Encourage Collaboration — Remote employees miss out on the spontaneous conversations and collaborations that occur simply from being in proximity to their coworkers.
+To ensure everyone gets real-time access into project insights and status changes, make collaboration software part of all employee’s regular routines.

-- Stay connected: There are several technology tools to help improve company culture keep your remote employees in the loop.
+- Stay Connected — There are several technology tools to help improve company culture to keep your remote employees in the loop.
 Creating a dedicated space to make special announcements like birthdays, company achievements, new hires, and employee recognition can help foster a stronger sense of community amongst employees.

 Remote workers desire the same level of attention as any in-office employee so it’s important to organize regular check-ins.
 Engage employees at a set time each morning through a quick instant message chat and organize regularly scheduled face-to-face meetings.
 These can be either weekly, monthly or quarterly depending on the nature of your business.

 Checking in with remote employees on a regular basis whether it be about what they’re working on in a given week, or an on-going mentorship program, helps employees feel connected to your organization, the work they’re delivering, as well as a sense of inclusion within your team.